First Offense DUI with BAC Between .08 and .10

 Contact Us

-If you or a loved one has been charged with DUI for the first time, then contact Rhode Island DUI defense attorney, James Powderly, at 401-662-9006 as soon as possible.
+If you or a loved one has been charged with DUI for the first time, then contact Rhode Island DUI defense attorney, Matthew Marin, at 401-287-4384 as soon as possible.
 There is no time to waste and the stakes are too high to risk further delay.